 You can set permissions for individual users or groups on your folders.

 This allows you to grant custom levels of access, or restrict access to your folders and also any workflows contained within them.
 Your workflows inherit the permissions you set on folders, which makes controlling permissions much simpler.

 For example, you might want your accounts folder to only be accessible to your finance team but not the rest of your team, or your HR folder to be accessible only to your HR director, or your sales and customer success teams to have shared access on each of their team folders.

-Next, click the cog next to your folder’s name and click on “Assign Members“.
+Next, click the “Permission Icons” next to your folder’s name.

 Note: If it’s the first time you’ve visited this page, you will see the “All Members” group.
-This is a default group which is assigned to all folders and having this group assigned means that all admins and members can see your folder and the workflows within it.
+This is a default group that is assigned to all folders and having this group assigned means that all admins and members can see your folder and the workflows within it.
 You can remove this group if you want to restrict access to only selected users or other groups.

 Start typing a user’s email address (or a group’s name) to give them access to your folder.
 If they are already part of your organization their name will appear from a list and you can click their details to add them.

 The default permission setting is applied once they are added.
 Use the dropdown shown below, to select or change their permission level.
 The current selection is highlighted in blue, so to change permission, select one of the fields in white.